 One brotherhood on earth and one above.”

 The 1978 epidemic was followed by a small outbreak in 1879 which claimed only nineteen lives in New Orleans, but among them was John Bell Hood, his wife Anna Marie, and his eldest daughter Lydia.
-The ten surviving children were cared for by a relief fund, while P.G.T.
+The ten surviving children were cared for by charity, while P.G.T.
 Beauregard raised money through the Hood Orphan Relief Fund and by publishing Advance and Retreat, Hood’s incomplete memoirs.
 Although most contributors were Confederate soldiers, several Union veterans organizations sent their share of money.
 It was another sign that the war’s bitterness was fading.

 Yellow Fever played an unintended role in reconciliation and reunification.
 Although the reconciliation narrative has frayed in recent years, it is remarkable that any reunification was accomplished when one compares the American Civil War to that of Russia, Spain, China, and Nigeria to name just a few.
 Imperfect as it was, America became a united country capable of great achievements.
 A few veterans saw a united America defeat Germany and Japan in 1945 and the nation emerge as the world’s leading democratic power.
 By contrast the Soviet Union, Francoist Spain, and the Supreme Military Council of Nigeria no longer exist as governing bodies.
 The People’s Republic of China still rules the mainland but not Taiwan.